 To change this situation, Sulzer decided to remodel its engineering software landscape for Flow Equipment and Services with a devision-wide replacement of the legacy PLM Software.

 NX™ software was already in wide use for CAD and CAM in Sulzer’s R&D and engineering departments.
-NX is part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+NX is part of the Siemens Xcelerator business platform of software, hardware and services.

 “It was easy to compare functionalities and user experiences between the various CAD and CAM software products,” says Meier.
 “Based on these, we decided to standardize NX wherever possible in our engineering departments around the globe.”

 The decision-making process to select new PLM software and roll it out across the two divisions was not taken lightly.
 Several products were taken into consideration.
 Those that made it to the shortlist had to undergo extensive benchmarking.
 Finally, Sulzer decided to use the Teamcenter® portfolio.
 “We chose Teamcenter for its deep NX integration and smooth interfaces, which can interact with many other tools including a bidirectional interface with various brands of ERP software,” says Meier.
 “In addition to Teamcenter’s superior integration, the software’s functional possibilities were another decisive factor.”

 User acceptance is key

 Those in charge of the conversion program knew user acceptance was a key success factor.
 Using PLM software such as Teamcenter can relieve engineers from many side tasks but requires some preparation and a change of habits.